Chicken Puttanesca Recipe

 Can I use sardines instead of anchovies?

 It is not a great idea to switch anchovies with sardines.
-Anchovies have a slightly different taste and tends to melt into the sauce whereas sardines behave differently.
-Anchovies wont make the sauce taste fishy compared to sardines.
+Anchovies have a slightly different taste and tend to melt into the sauce whereas sardines behave differently.
+Anchovies won’t make the sauce taste fishy compared to sardines.

 Does puttanesca taste fishy

 No. Despite the addition of anchovies, puttanesca does not taste fishy at all.
 The anchovies melt into the sauce to give a nice savory taste.
-This is due to the fact that anchovies are left lying in salt for months, which gives it that salty and briny powerhouse, with little to no fishy taste in the end, once cooked.
+This is because anchovies are left lying in salt for months, which gives them that salty and briny powerhouse, with little to no fishy taste in the end, once cooked.

 puttanesca sauce with chicken in a black skillet